FAQs

 These details ensure we can tailor our recommendations and support to meet your specific needs, making your berry-picking adventure in Finland as smooth and enjoyable as possible.

-• Clothing: Wear comfortable, breathable clothes covering your whole body, and suitable for outdoor work during the summer.
-Summer temperatures typically range from 16°C to 30°C. Towards the end of the season, the temperature can drop to as low as 0°C to 5°C. Bring a jacket for unexpected drops in temperature towards the end of the season.
-Cover your entire body to protect against insects, and consider bringing a face net and breathable gloves.
+• Clothing: Wear comfortable, breathable clothing that covers your entire body and is suitable for outdoor summer work.
+Summer temperatures usually range from 16°C to 30°C, but toward the end of the season, they can drop to as low as 0°C to 5°C. Bring a jacket for unexpected cold weather later in the season.
+To protect against insects, cover your whole body, and consider bringing a face net and breathable gloves.

-• Footwear: Opt for sturdy, lightweight, closed-toe shoes or boots made of rubber for protection and support.
-These are readily available at local shops for approximately 20-30 euros.
+• Footwear/Rubber Boots: opt for sturdy, lightweight, closed-toe shoes or rubber boots that offer both water protection and support.
+These boots are commonly available at local shops for approximately 20–30 euros.

 The amount of berries you can pick in a day varies depending on your experience and efficiency.
 Here's a general guideline: